This paper is available for the academic year 2025-26.

 The following list includes Set Texts and background reading.
 Students are urged to buy and read both Set Texts during the summer before the course begins.

 - Evgeny Dobrenko and Marina Balina, eds.
 The Cambridge Companion to Twentieth-Century Russian Literature.
-Cambridge: Cambridge UP, 2011 (available online with Raven ID).
+Cambridge: Cambridge University Press, 2011.

 - Venedikt Erofeev, Moskva-Petushki (Set Text)

 - Geoffrey A. Hosking.
 The First Socialist Society: A History of the Soviet Union from Within.
-Cambridge: Harvard UP, 1992.
+Cambridge: Harvard University Press, 1992.

 - Ronald Grigor Suny, ed.
 The Cambridge History of Russia: The Twentieth Century.
 Vol. 3.
-Cambridge: Cambridge UP, 2006.
+Cambridge: Cambridge University Press, 2006.

 Michaelmas Term: 8 weekly lectures and 4 fortnightly supervisions